 - Minimum 2.5 grade point average in required general education coursework

 - Minimum of a C grade in required general education classes

 - Observation, volunteer or work experience under the supervision of a licensed OT or OTA

 - Note—additional admission requirements may be added; check with Admissions and Outreach at (660) 530-5833 for more details.

 Admission to SFCC does not guarantee entrance into the OTA program.
 This program plans to change the start time from January to fall beginning in 2020.
-Applications that met the May 15, 2019, deadline will be given preference for the upcoming fall 2020 cohort.
+Applications that meet the March 1, 2021, deadline will be given preference for the upcoming fall 2021 cohort.

 - This program is offered at the Sedalia campus.